 The narrow cobbled streets, white houses and tall walls are full of history of centuries gone by.
 You can’t help but think that you have been transported back in time.
 While walking through the streets you’ll often see a glimpse of the Mediterranean sea over the horizon.
 This is a good time to take in the views because it’s something that’s truly amazing!

 We arrived on Saturday and stayed in a small hotel called Pension Chiki.
 We booked two adjoining rooms, the main room consisted of a double bed and a small kitchen.

-If you don’t know already, Spain is very family friendly.
-The boys wanted to spend a day at the beach on our first day, during the month June, the temperature is just right and of course there’s not many tourist around.
+If you don’t know already, Spain is very family-friendly.
+The boys wanted to spend a day at the beach on our first day, during the month of June, the temperature is just right and of course, there are not many tourists around.
 We had the beach to ourselves!

 The shallow and wide beach means that its suitable for the kids.
 There are parks, volleyball areas and tall palm trees, perfect if you want some shade if it gets too hot.
 There are also plenty of ice cream bars, cafes and a wide choice of restaurants that serve typical Spanish and Valencian cuisine.

 Once the boys have had enough of the beach, we explored the old town during the night.
 It was something I that I really want to do.
 As I imagined it looked beautiful, there were bands playing, people of all ages having a great time, and the castle was lit up like something from a fairytale.
 Like many places in the Mediterranean, Peñiscola caters to families.
 No need to feel awkward if the kids are still running around until midnight, even restaurants are very welcoming no matter how many kids you have in tow!